lukfor/imputationbot/docs/reference-panels.md

 # List Reference Panels

 The `refpanels` command can be used to list available reference panels of all configured instances.
-In addition, it lists all supported populations that can be used in Quality Control.
+In addition, it lists all supported populations that can be used for quality control.

+## Examples

 ```sh
 imputationbot refpanels